QuakeWang/storify/docs/config-providers.md

 - COS, HDFS, Azblob: No (not supported)

 ## Security
-- Profile store is encrypted with AES-256-GCM.
+- Profile store is encrypted with ChaCha20Poly1305 (field-level encryption).
 - On Unix, profile store permissions are set to 0600.
 - Writes are atomic; a `.bak` backup is created before modifying the store.